 HATES:- With all the praise, there are a few things I dislike, and feel like they could be improved upon if ever remade.
 First thing that comes to mind is the repeated dialogue mainly springing from conversations in The Hall of Heroes, on more than one occasion they all repeat a sentence or two, the Centaur for example who grants you the bow and arrow, says the same thing three times each time you offer him a chalice.
 Dan often repeats himself in the same tone of voice as do some of the enemies, they just keep talking over themselves gets annoying.
 It is not exactly a big thing, it doesn’t offend me or put me off, it is a technicality limited by the games budget I presume.
 Another thing I disliked is the gap between bosses.
 Bosses in this game are great, there just aren’t enough of them in my opinion.
 Last of all, I wanted more.
 There was a sequel and I love it almost as much as I love the first game, but it moved on from Gallowmere and explored a world ahead of this one, moving away from classic swords and shields and playing around with gunpowder, although I have no gripes with this move, I feel like more could have been done with the world you are in.

 Wild 9 – I first played this game after watching my little brother play it for a few hours after school.
 I remember coming home, making a tea as I always did, and wandering upstairs to where it was being played.
 Back in the day when we were kids, each game usually was bought as a group, games were expensive, twenty-pounds was loads of money and games ranged to about thirty to forty pounds.
 Wild 9, came out of nowhere for me and I was always intrigued by it, even though it wasn’t completed until years later, it deemed way too hard.
 I remember thinking about the main characters weapon, it’s technically not a weapon, I see it more like a tool, like with Isaac from Dead Space.
 Reminding me of Ghostbusters in a way, Wex, (the protagonists you play as) has some sort of robotic arm or tool fitted onto his shoulder leading all the way down to his hand.
-From this mechanical device, he can shoot a blue flame (it turns orange if it has had time to charge up) that has the ability to grip and lift objects like heavy boxes, pull on leavers, twist valves, hang onto ledges even restrain enemies.
-Once you grip an enemy with this arm extension, you can then throw him about, shacking items off of him, knocking him senseless till he explodes when you decide you’re done.
-If you are really evil, you’ll throw them into grinders, hold them over exposed furnaces, feed them to some of the most viscous creatures you encounter or slice their heads clean off, decapitating them with sharp propellers.
+From this mechanical device, he can shoot a blue flame (it turns orange if it has had time to charge up) that has the ability to grip and lift objects like heavy boxes, pull on levers, twist valves, hang onto ledges even restrain enemies.
+Once you grip an enemy with this arm extension, you can then throw him about, shaking items off of him, knocking him senseless till he explodes when you decide you’re done.
+If you are really evil, you’ll throw them into grinders, hold them over exposed furnaces, feed them to some of the most vicious creatures you encounter or slice their heads clean off, decapitating them with sharp propellers.
 As gross as it sounds, it really is a lot of fun to dispose of enemies this way.
 If missiles are collected you can launch them from your shoulder and hurl grenades if you choose wrecking anything in your path.
 It is interesting though, when you to run into an enemy who can block this blue grip or deflect your projectiles, it makes you think of other ways to defeat your foes.
 Wild 9, reminds me of a sci-fi comic book, it has that same kind of cartoon like graphics, vibrant colours, thick black lines surrounding whatever moves and is full of some really well done, classic comic book heroes and villains, especially the villains, overpowered, big and mean as fuck.
 When you start, you know little to nothing about Wex, I will go as far as you know fuck all about him and his captured allies, you are thrown into the thick of the battle on level one, dropped on board some kind of flying ship, bit like that final level of Sonic 2 where you square off against Silver Sonic at the end.
 Levels are large, full of puzzles, full of enemies and plenty to jump on and off from.
 The levels are also very diverse, the first few are your standard platformer, allowing you to get used to the controls and how it works, then you find yourself hopping onto a dog alien like thing and are charging at high speeds over swamps, across deserts and through forests, in hot pursuit of your target.
 Some of the time you leap off ledges so high that the level is all done in free fall, avoiding obstacles that come your way and evading what the enemy leaves behind in the narrow corridor, it’s insane.
 The music is also a noticeable treat, very rock and bass, very heavy and lets you feel like a badass.
 The bosses are wicked, one of my favourites is the one that rises from the flames, out of the ashes of the junk planet, he is big, he is huge, brutish and wants to crush you with mighty fists.
 Using your grip, missiles and grenades are not enough to take this fucker down, you have to break his fists until he is forced to use his head, then you finish him off…By destroying his head, but watch out, the gigantic severed head rolls with the tremors of the earth and can hurt you if not kill you if you’re low on health.
 If any of you have played Earth Worm Jim, Wild 9 is very similar, similar styles and imaginative characters for each level/planet you visit.
 It’s very diverse and gets very difficult toward the end when everything seems to want to kill you even the land.

 Unfortunately, Wild 9 is the first and last entry.
 There are no more after this one, there is no Wild 8 or Wild 10, this is its own and seeing as it has been over fifteen years since its release, I very much doubt we’ll see anything more of Wild 9.
 This saddens me, because I love the worlds, I love the craziness and the array of foes, some mechanical, some natural and monstrous.
 Wex, the guy you play as, the man you know nothing about, relates to the cool and crazy side in us all, he has a sense of humour brought out in some of the things he says, he delivers a high-pitched scream whenever you leap off something extremely high, a scream of sheer enjoyment opposed to fear, he loves this kinda stuff you can tell.
 He says what most of us would say if we were to collect a gadget or charge up our weapons and adds a spin on it, such as my favourite phrase; “WEXELLENT!”